Anarcho-app/Anarchy-Ontology/ontology_kernel_v8.4.md

 Constants are stipulative but are stipulated over counted quantities, making them falsifiable by replay: recompute the ledger with different constants and observe which historical deltas flip.

+**Bootstrap exception.** An instrument required to compute B7''s own terms cannot be scored by B7', since its `defects repaired` count is unavailable until the instrument exists.
+Such instruments are admitted by declared exception, capped at **one per revision**, logged in the ledger with the circularity stated.
+This closes an otherwise permanent block on the defect register.

+**Findings cap.** Findings, logged open questions, and Trace entries contribute $0$ to $|\Delta|$, but the findings log is capped at **4.0 KB per revision**.
+Content beyond the cap is reclassified as expansion and scored normally.
+Without a cap the exemption is an unbounded bypass: any expansion can be relabeled a finding.
+Two independent model instances reached for this bypass within one pass each (§10.4, R9).

 **Enforcement (bundling).** B7' is bundling-neutral by construction, since $2c/2s = c/s$.
 Bundles are nonetheless decomposed and each component tested independently before commit, per Inference gate 07 (ATOMIC_VALIDATED_DELTA), so that a high-coherence delta cannot carry a low-coherence one.

 Expansions that fail this inequality are rejected before Syn-thesis.
 Purpose: prevent unbounded formal proliferation that itself becomes a source of Process / Ontological Collapse (B6).
 Necessary repairs forced by residual gaps or continuity failures remain admissible, but now require a nonzero `defects repaired` count, so the exemption carries an audit trail; previously "necessary" was undefined and any expansion could claim it.